ShadmanQ/ROS-Voice-Nav/README.md

 A project designed to take advantage of Google's Speech-to-Text API and make a Fetch Robotics Mobile Manipulator perform basic commands.

 A large portion of this project relies on Pedro Oliviera's speech_recog_uc ROS Package.
 [Click here](https://github.com/jopedroliveira/speech_recog_uc) for more information and detailed set up on the project.
+Other pre-requisites are Gazebo and apollo_detection_systems_3dnet(available to the lab).

-Basic instructions are as follows
+Basic instructions are as follows:

 1. extract the contents of this package to your catkin_ws
 2. Create a Google Cloud Platform account and create a new Project